misita-code/phase-0-pac-1-intro/README.md

 but all those instruments play a Middle-C note at the same frequency.
 Programming languages are similar: while their notation varies, they all ask the chips inside the computer to do the same work at the end of the day.

+As such a lot of the "fashion parade" of "what's hot" in the technical scene is just fashion.
+The really important thing to learn is: "What kind of problems or solutions does this language make easier to express?"

 ## We Converse With Computers